 7 Tips for Preparing Thanksgiving Dinner

-- The drill – Have you wondered how many people you can squeeze around your table or how many casseroles fit into your oven?
+- The drill – Wonder how many people you can squeeze around your table or how many casseroles fit into your oven?
 The time to find out is now.
 While it may not be quite as serious as a fire drill or earthquake preparedness, going through the steps by moving chairs or empty casseroles is a whole lot easier than realizing on Thanksgiving morning that your spatial relations skills leave something to be desired.

 - Keep yourself sane – Whether it’s a glass of wine, a massage, or a marathon of watching your favorite show after several hours of food preparation, remember to relax.
 And breathe – deeply and often.